Eight years ago, I felt stuck.

 I usually review my goals in January of the new year.

-If you want to know how, check out my post, “Tired of Futile New Year’s Resolutions?
+Check out my post, “Tired of Futile New Year’s Resolutions?
 Try This Method Instead.”

 More Like This?